 FairDrop: Controlling software router resource sharing by fair packet dropping

-We will be releasing the code shortly, in the meanwhile you can access the paper or have a look at our cool demo!
+For further information, please refer to the [Networking18] paper.
+We will be releasing the code shortly — in the meanwhile have a look at our demonstration videos!

 [Networking18] Vamsi Addanki, Leonardo Linguaglossa, James Roberts and Dario Rossi “Controlling software router resource sharing by fair packet dropping” In IFIP Networking 2018